 The Council's external auditors are Grant Thornton.
-During 2020/21 they issued a Report in the Public Interest in relation to the Council's financial situation, its financial decision-making and governance and made 20 recommendations.
+During 2020/21 they issued a RIPI in relation to the Council's financial situation, its financial decision-making and governance and made 20 recommendations.
 Actions to address those recommendations are referenced throughout this Statement.